-- (1) A registered service provider may give a learner who is undertaking Q-Ride training with the provider a competency declaration. - (2) The declaration has no effect unless it is signed by- - (a) if the provider is an individual-the individual; or

-- (b) if the provider is a corporation-an officer or employee of the provider who is a nominated person. - (3) A competency declaration given by a provider who is an individual or an entity other than a corporation may be signed for the provider by a nominated person. - (4) Also, a competency declaration has no effect if it is signed for the provider by a nominated person whose authority to sign a competency declaration is cancelled, suspended or surrendered under section 86A(2). - (5) In this section-
+- (1) A registered service provider may give a learner who is undertaking Q-Ride training with the provider a competency declaration. - (2) The declaration has no effect unless it is signed by- - (a) if the provider is an individual-the individual; or - (b) if the provider is a corporation-an officer or employee of the provider who is a nominated person. - (3) A competency declaration given by a provider who is an individual or an entity other than a corporation may be signed for the provider by a nominated person. - (4) In this section-